Steam to Water Conversion

 3. How to Convert your system

-4. Size the expansion tank according to water volume and water temperature.
-Do not use the manufacturer’s charts for these installations.
+4.Size the expansion tank according to water volume and water temperature rise.
+Do not use the manufacture's charts for these installations.
 The charts do not work well with steam to water conversions and gravity hot water installations.
-You can determine the system piping water volume here, add in the radiation, than add the boiler water volume to the total gallons of the system.

 5. Set the heating curve to match the system load as compared to the heat loss.

-3. Little, if any pressure fluctuation on the pressure gauge.
+4 Little, if any pressure fluctuation on the pressure gauge.

-4. Increased comfort levels 5.
-Substantial fuel savings.
+5. Increased comfort levels

 Disclaimer: The information found on this website is for informational purposes only.
 All preventive maintenance, service, installations should be reviewed on a per job situation.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
 Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website as it should be reviewed by a professional.